ollef/sixten/README.md

     is generated statically whenever a polymorphic function is used at a new type.

-Neither of these approaches are perfect: With the uniform representation approach we lose control over how our data is laid out in memory, and with the template instantiation approach we lose modularity and polymorphic recursion:
+Neither of these approaches is perfect: With the uniform representation approach we lose control over how our data is laid out in memory, and with the template instantiation approach we lose modularity and polymorphic recursion: